campg2j003/md2html/readme.md

 # Issues

 - The config file option values read from the command line are not utf-8 encoded.
 Since they are inserted into HTML, it should be possible to use &# substitutions.
+- In order to make this Python program into a stand-alone executable, it is packaged in a NSIS installer that installs the necessary files in a temp folder, runs the program, and deletes the temp folder.
+When this executable is run from a .cmd file, messages do not appear in the output.
+They do appear if the program is run from Python, if the executable produced by py2exe is run from a CMD file, or if the NSIS executable is run directly.

 # Conclusion